sagold/json-editor/packages/headless-json-editor/README.md

 ## functional api

-> functional api requires an instance of a json-schema draft to work with.
+> The functional api requires an instance of a json-schema draft to work with.
 This instance needs to be passed for all actions that change nodes.
 In the following example a modified draft `JsonEditor` is used.
+This draft offers some additions helpful to build user-forms.
 > [@see json-schema-library](https://github.com/sagold/json-schema-library) for more details

 quick overview